SUBSCRIBE FOR UPDATES & OPPORTUNITIES

 Jineea moved to Harlem in 1998 to begin her career in Social Work.
 She got a job in the Woodcrest section of the Bronx as a HIV/AIDS Case Manager.
 Director Gloria Gantt recalls, "There was just something about her that made me give her a chance."
 She worked alongside the Director learning all aspects of administration and the bureaucracy that came along with it.
 It was here where she learned to work with people with a variety of needs and solve the issues that stem from the nuances and red tape of governmental programs.

 She then answered the call to work for the New York City Department of Correction as a Counselor of Addiction Treatment and was a member of the 1199 SEIU.
-On Rikers Island Jineea leaned to rehabilitate ex-offenders and prepare them for successful reintegration.
+On Rikers Island Jineea learned to rehabilitate ex-offenders and prepare them for successful reintegration.

 In 2002, she joined Homeless Services as a Clinical Coordinator and was promoted to the Director of Workforce Development.
 She initiated Hip Hop Helps the Homeless at West 4th Street in the Village.
 She was then recruited by the largest Homeless service agency in the country and served as Director of Career Development for New York, New Jersey, and Philadelphia.
 Through the face of homelessness, Jineea was able to prepare people for the workforce and put people back to work with livable wages.